-Water Resources within South Australia are managed under the Natural Resources Management Act 2004 (NRM Act).
+Water Resources within South Australia are managed under the Landscape South Australia Act 2019 (Landscape SA Act).

-In areas where there are limited risks to the water resources, high level principles within the statutory NRM Plans, together with specific principles to guide water affecting activities, provide appropriate protection for the resource and dependent ecosystems.
+In areas where there are limited risks to the water resources, high-level principles in statutory regional landscape plans and specific principles to guide water affecting activities work together to protect the resources and dependent ecosystems.

-Where there are greater risks to the water resources, water allocation plans (WAPs) are prepared.
-WAPs outlines the maximum consumptive take from the resource, any limitations on purposes of take, rules for trade and other rules for the protection of the resource, dependent ecosystems and third parties.
-Water licences are issued to existing users and these become a property right able to be traded consistent with the provisions in the WAP.
+Where there are greater risks to the water resources, water resources are prescribed and water allocation plans are prepared.
+Water allocation plans provide the framework for the taking and use of water from the resource, rules for trade and other rules to protect the resource, water dependent ecosystems and third parties.
+Water licences are issued to existing users when a water resource is first prescribed and these become a property right which can be traded consistent with the provisions in the water allocation plan.

-The legislation and policy that forms the framework for water planning in South Australia are:
+The legislative and policy framework for water planning in South Australia includes:

 Water for Good